Ranking Barcelona’s 17 weirdest signings from 2000 until now

 They basically bought a used car with no wheels, in the hope it would regrow them like fingernails.

-Between Vermaelen signing for Barcelona and making his debut for the club, we got a Scottish Independence referendum, a UK general election and three Meghan Trainor singles.
-And somehow it feels like it was even longer than nine months.
+Between Vermaelen signing for Barcelona and making his debut for the club, we witnessed a Scottish Independence referendum, a UK general election and three Meghan Trainor singles.

 When Paulinho moved to Guangzhou Evergrande in 2015, that was meant to be that for his hopes of playing at the highest level.